emilstahl97/Building-Networked-Systems-Security-EP2520/Project/README.md

 ## Internal VPN

 In order to be able to connect through the London branch to Stockholm, we need to create an internal vpn from London to Stockholm.

-# THOMAS ADD STUFF HERE
+ For this, the Stockholm router runs an OpenVPN server and the London router and OpenVPN client.
+This server and client are included in the DD-WRT firmware.

+ For the server, we connect to the router GUI and go to **service->VPN**.
+Then we enable the OpenVPN server.
+We configure the VPN server to start when the router is on.

-once we do that, the London router which normally has an IP of 192.168.10.1 ( since the London network is 192.168.10.0/24 ) , will have an IP of 192.168.9.something.
+Once we do that, the London router which normally has an IP of 192.168.10.1 ( since the London network is 192.168.10.0/24 ) , will have an IP of 192.168.9.something.
 Note that IP and add a new client in the freeradius clients.conf file as before with a shared secret of somesecret4.
 Also, in the router, go to wireless security as before and add the radius ip ( 192.168.9.10 ) and somesecret4 in the secret box.
 Now, if you set it up appropriately, users in London can connect to the London wifi with freeradius authentication from Stockholm!